 When we started dating, I became hyper aware of my (young) age.
 Some background…

-A few years ago I worked at Curves, a women’s only gym.
+A long time ago I worked at Curves, a women’s only gym.
 The older ladies would always remind me of my youth and inexperience.

 They would reminisce about their own younger days, how little they knew, how much they changed.